 I won another award this year (keeping my perfect batting record!), this time for "Most frighteningly like real research," which I think is apt.

 Tom Murphy VII Super fun to judge the science fair!
 But SIGBOVIK is going to be even better science!
 Today, Rashid Auditorium (GHC4401), 1600h.
-MC Tom 7 presides.
-6 years ago · Comment
+MC Tom 7 presides. almost 7 years ago · Comment

 Entries from March 2011

 Tom Murphy VII Listenquest is when I systematically listen to every CD in my collection.
 Takes years.
 Poll: If I receive a complimentary "Sounds of Indian Cinema" CD inside a box of Indian food during a Listenquest, do I have to listen to this? almost 7 years ago · Comment